sigma0-dev/zkbitcoin/README.md

 npm install -g snarkjs@latest
 ```

+### Download SRS File

+To create a ZKP you would need to download the correct SRS file (based on your circuit size).
+For example, if your circuit has around 65K constraints then you would need to download the following file https://storage.googleapis.com/zkevm/ptau/powersOfTau28_hez_final_16.ptau.

+You can replace the number 16 in the above URL to download the correct SRS file for your circuit.

+> You can download the file to any location you wish.
+You will later provide the location of the file when running the CLI tool.

 ### Bitcoin wallet

 On top that, you'll need your own Bitcoin node/wallet.
 This application will perform queries to your node/wallet in order to fund your zkapp transactions.